We want you to intern with us! Twende!

 - 1 from pastor or family member

-Once Crystal receives an application and all three recommendation letters, she will contact you to set up an interview.
+Once Crystal receives an application, resume and all three recommendation letters, she will contact you to set up an interview.

 Is it safe to travel to Kenya?

 As with traveling anywhere in the world today, there is no guarantee of safety.
-Chariots receives email updates from the U.S. Embassy regarding safety concerns, we have a satellite phone and contacts within Kenya who are able to immediately help if there is an emergency.
+Chariots receives emails from the U.S. Embassy regarding safety concern, we have contacts within Kenya who are able to immediately help if there is an emergency.